LuminosoInsight/pack64/README.md

 This encoding can represent positive, negative, or zero values with magnitudes from 2^-40 to approximately 2^40.
-It cannot represent inf or nan, and encoders should report an error when those are encoutered; you probably don't want to transmit them in a vector anyhow.
+It cannot represent inf or nan, and encoders should report an error when those are encountered; you probably don't want to transmit them in a vector anyhow.
 Encoders should likewise report an error if they encounter values of magnitude 2^40 or greater.